New Study Proves Tort Reform Does Not Reduce Health Care Costs

 Who then is benefitting from tort reform laws?
 The answer: big insurance companies.
 Why?
 Because it’s a means for them to make a profit.
 By charging doctors and hospitals insurance premiums, and then limiting the maximum amount they can be forced to pay out, insurers can pocket the difference.

 Dr. Rothberg’s study is yet another example of the many findings through the years that confirm there is no valid reason for laws which arbitrarily limit your right to recover damages following medical negligence.
 In Rhode Island, there are no such caps on medical damages.
-I, along with my fellow attorneys at Providence-based Decof, Decof & Barry, P.C., believe that Dr. Rothberg’s study proves once again that Rhode Island law is appropriate.
+I, along with my fellow attorneys at Providence-based Decof, Barry, Mega & Quinn, P.C., believe that Dr. Rothberg’s study proves once again that Rhode Island law is appropriate.